Friday Pre-Concert Conversation

 Fridays • 7:00 PM • Battell Recital Hall

-New this year is a series of free Pre-Concert Conversations led by Yale School of Music Professor Paul Berry before each Friday night concert.
+Join us for a series of free Pre-Concert Conversations led by Yale School of Music Professor Paul Berry before each Friday night concert.
 These engaging and enlightening conversations offer a viewpoint on a musical topic related to the evening’s program.

 You can even reserve a Box Picnic Dinner from a local establisement to enjoy during the Conversation or at one of the many tables around the grounds.
 Reservations are made online and must be received by Thursday at 11AM.